MrShanks/sortarrays/README.md

 ## About The Project

+This is a study project to learn how to design a microservices architecture.

 The project consist of two apps:
 * A gateway app that sends randomly sized arrays filled with random numbers
 * A sort array app that sorts the received arrays and store them into a mysql database